signature-ip-ai/inoculator-user-guide/source/exportpackage.rst

 Results
 ---------------------------------------------------------------------

 In the Export Design table, each package result has an 'Actions' column.
-Click the three dots in this column to select an action.
+Click the three dots in this column to choose an action.

 .. image:: images/export_package_actionbuttons.png
   :alt: export_package_actionbuttons
   :align: center

-Select 'Download' to download the exported RTL result of the selected file.
+Select 'Download' to download the exported RTL result for the selected file.
-Select 'Delete' to remove the selected file from the table.
+Select 'Delete' to remove the selected file from the Export Design table.